Rasmus Sandin

 Early Life and Background

-Rasmus Sandin was born on 7 March 2000, in Uppsala, Sweden, to Helena and Patric Sandin.
-He grew up alongside his older brother Linus, who also plays professional hockey.
-Sandin chose to study English in school, opting for it over Spanish and German, which reflects his early commitment to his craft.
+Sandin was born in Uppsala, Sweden, to Helena and Patric Sandin.
+He grew up in a sports-minded household alongside his older brother Linus, who also pursued a career in professional hockey.
+The brothers shared an early passion for the game, training and playing together as children, which helped shape Sandin’s competitive foundation.

 Path to Hockey